Chris Guillebeau: Career

 In September 2014, Guillebeau released his third book, The Happiness of Pursuit.
 His fourth book, Born For This, was released on April 5, 2016.
 To promote that book, he went on a 30-city tour throughout the United States.
 In January 2017, Guillebeau started the Side Hustle School podcast and online workshop.
 The podcast features stories of people who complement their traditional jobs with additional income sources ("side hustles").
 The online workshop provides users with tools and information to create their own side hustles.
 Later in 2017, Guillebeau published his fifth book, Side Hustle: From Idea To Income In 27 Days.
 Another book, 100 Side Hustles, was released in June 2019 and featured 100 stories collected from the Side Hustle School podcast.

 In April 2020, Guillebeau published his first novel, The Money Tree.
 As of 2020, he continues to host a daily episode of his podcast, Side Hustle School, and has written for numerous publications, including BusinessWeek, The Oregonian, The New York Times, and others.

+In June 2022, Chris hosted the tenth and final World Domination Summit (WDS) in Portland, Oregon.
+Reflecting on the final event, Chris wrote, “WDS is one of the greatest things I’ve ever been part of, and I feel proud of it in a way I don’t feel about almost anything else.”

+His latest book, Gonzo Capitalism: How to Make Money in an Economy that Hates You was released August 22, 2023 by Little, Brown Spark.

+His next book, Time Anxiety: The Illusion of Urgency and a Better Way to Live, was released on April 15, 2025.

+In 2025, he held the first event post-WDS called "Neurodiversion."
+He plans to continue that event annually.